What Is The Molecular Geometry Of Co2

 While VSEPR theory and Lewis structures provide a good understanding of molecular geometry, the concept of hybridization dives deeper into the quantum mechanical aspects of bonding.
 Hybridization explains how atomic orbitals mix to form new hybrid orbitals that are suitable for bonding.

 In CO2, the carbon atom undergoes sp hybridization.
-This means that one s orbital and one p orbital of the carbon atom mix to form two sp hybrid orbitals.
+Here's the thing — this means that one s orbital and one p orbital of the carbon atom mix to form two sp hybrid orbitals.
 These two sp orbitals are oriented 180 degrees apart, which directly leads to the linear geometry.
-The remaining two p orbitals on the carbon atom are used to form pi (π) bonds with the oxygen atoms.
+That's why the remaining two p orbitals on the carbon atom are used to form pi (π) bonds with the oxygen atoms.
 These π bonds contribute to the double bond character between carbon and oxygen, further reinforcing the linear structure.

 The Role of Double Bonds